mat-0/engineering-management/the-dora-four-metrics.md

 ### Cycle Time

-Yhe time it takes for a story to go from being "in progress" to Done.
+The time it takes for a story to go from being "in progress" to Done.